slateci/slateci-unit-tests/README.md

 ...
 ```

-* Use the `$PWD:/opt/project` volume to mount files from your local machine to the container.
+* Use the `$PWD:/opt/project` volume to mount files from the host to the container.
 * Configure the host firewall to allow traffic on port `4000`.
 * Refer to [slateci/slateci.github.io](https://github.com/slateci/slateci.github.io) for additional information on running the website locally.